The Importance of a Robust Crisis Management Program: Lessons from the AWS Outage

 Lesson: Your dependencies may be hidden — evaluate not just your infrastructure but the upstream provider’s ecosystem.

-Recovery took hours, and backlog of processing remained even after “normal operations”.
-Lesson: Your crisis plan should anticipate not just “outage ends” but “services are degraded / backlogged”.
+Lesson: Your crisis plan should anticipate not just “outage ends” but “services are degraded/backlogged.”

 The public and customer reaction ramped up fast — social media flooded with memes and commentary.

-Lesson: Reputation risk isn’t just direct: how you respond publicly is as important as how you
+Lesson: Reputation risk isn’t just direct; how you respond publicly is as important as how you fix the technical issue.

 Build a crisis management program before the outage happens.
 Preparation beats reaction.

-Integrate the program with your technical resilience strategy: assume failure (rather than hoping none happens).
+Integrate the program with your technical resilience strategy: assume failure rather than hoping none happens.

-Communicate early and clearly to stakeholders, customers and employees.
+Communicate early and clearly to stakeholders, customers, and employees.
 The moment you lose trust, recovery becomes harder.

 Conclusion